-Russia supplies two Cospas satellites placed in near-polar orbits at 1000 km altitude and equipped with SAR instrumentation at 121.5 MHz and 406 MHz.
+Russia supplies two Cospas satellites placed in near-polar orbits at 1000 km altitude and equipped with SAR instrumentation.

-The USA supplies the two NOAA meteorological satellites of the Sarsat system placed in sun-synchronous, near-polar orbits at about 850 km altitude, and equipped with SAR instrumentation at 121.5 MHz and 406 MHz supplied by Canada and France.
+The USA supplies the two NOAA meteorological satellites of the Sarsat system placed in sun-synchronous, near-polar orbits at about 850 km altitude, and equipped with SAR instrumentation supplied by Canada and France.